 Doctors and medical researchers are still learning about the effects of this new virus on pregnancy.

-Interim guidelines from the U.S. Centers for Disease Control and Prevention released March 16 address coronavirus and pregnancy, breastfeeding and potential risks to mom or baby.
-Currently, scientists don’t know if the COVID-19 infection rate is different in pregnant and non-pregnant women.
+The U.S. Centers for Disease Control and Prevention updated its guidelines June 25 addressing coronavirus and pregnancy, breastfeeding and potential risks to mom or baby.
+The CDC added pregnancy to the list of medical conditions that might increase risk for severe illness from COVID-19.
 Pregnant women should take precautions not to get sick.

 “What we do know is viruses similar to COVID-19 do hit pregnant women harder, and pregnant women do have a higher risk of more issues and complications from other viruses that are similar,” Dr. Kelley told Sanford Health News.

 Impact on health care workers

 Sanford maternal-fetal medicine specialist Peter Van Eerden, M.D., concentrates on high-risk pregnancies and prenatal ultrasounds in Fargo, North Dakota.